Revaluation of Commercial Properties in the County of South Dublin

 Walk In Clinics

-Walk-in Clinics to be held in South Dublin County Council Head Offices, County Hall, Tallaght, Dublin 24 on the 2nd and 3rd May 2017 during office hours.
-Valuation office staff will be present to answer queries relating to the recent issue of Proposed Valuation Certificates for Reval 2017.
+Walk-in Clinics will be held in South Dublin County Council Head Offices, County Hall, Tallaght, Dublin 24 on the 2nd, 3rd, 9th and 16th May 2017 from 9am to 5pm each day.
+Direction will be given at the porters desk and no prior appointment is needed.
+Valuation office staff will be present to answer queries relating to the recent issue of Proposed Valuation Certificate.
 They will explain the revaluation process and offer guidance on making representations.

 - Valuation Order – South County Dublin County Council Rating Authority Area